 How Will Eating and Drinking be Different?

 You will be on a liquid or puréed foods diet for 2 or 3 weeks after surgery.
 You will slowly add soft foods and then regular foods to your diet.
 You will likely be eating regular foods by 6 weeks.

 At first, you will feel full very quickly, often after just a few bites of solid food.
-The reason is that your new stomach pouch will hold only a tablespoonful of food soon after surgery.
-Even when your pouch is larger, it will not hold more than about 1 cup of chewed food.
-A normal stomach can hold up to 4 cups of chewed food.
+The reason is that your new stomach pouch or gastric sleeve will hold only a small amount of food soon after surgery.
+Even when your pouch or sleeve is larger, it may not hold more than about 1 cup (240 milliliters) of chewed food.
+A normal stomach can hold up to 4 cups (1 liter) of chewed food.

 Once you are eating solid food, each bite must be chewed very slowly and completely, up to 20 or 30 times.
 Food must be a smooth or puréed texture before swallowing.

 - The opening for your new stomach pouch will be very small.
 Food that is not chewed well can block this opening and may cause you to vomit or have pain under your breastbone.

 - Each meal will take at least 30 minutes.